sercankulcu/sercankulcu.github.io/_fun/pulp-fiction.md

    - chance
 ---

-I watched *Pulp Fiction* on a night when I was too tired to watch anything complicated.

-This turned out to be a poor choice.

-A friend had given me the film and said almost nothing about it except, “Watch it.”

-So I did.

-At first I thought I had missed something.

-Then I thought the film had missed something.

-Then I understood that the confusion was part of the design.

-The story refuses to behave chronologically.
-Events appear out of order.
-A character can disappear and return.
-Something that feels like an ending may occur before something that feels like a beginning.

-What surprised me was how quickly I stopped caring.

-Once I accepted that the film was not going to arrange time for my convenience, I started paying attention differently.

-Instead of asking, “What happens next?”
-I began asking, “Why am I seeing this now?”

-That is a more interesting question than I expected from a crime film.

-The structure made me think about how much storytelling depends on order.

-Take the same events and rearrange them, and meaning changes.

-A person we believe is doomed can suddenly be alive again—not because the story has reversed death, but because the storyteller has moved us to an earlier point.

-Chronology gives events logic.

-Editing gives them emphasis.

-I noticed the dialogue even more.

-People in crime films are supposed to discuss crimes.

-The characters in *Pulp Fiction* discuss hamburgers, foot massages, television pilots, names, coffee, and all kinds of things that appear unrelated to the danger surrounding them.

-That made the violence stranger.

-Ordinary conversation and terrible behavior occupy the same people.

-There is no clean transition where the criminals become “criminal.”

-They talk like people.

-Then they do something horrifying.

-Then they talk again.

-That mixture is disturbing because we prefer villains to announce themselves.

-The film does not give us that comfort.

-Jules became the character I kept thinking about.

-His transformation begins with chance—or what he chooses to interpret as something more than chance.

-Bullets miss him.

-That event could mean nothing.

-It could mean luck.

-It could mean poor shooting.

-He decides it means something.

-That decision changes his life.

-Whether a miracle objectively happened is almost beside the point.

-Human beings live partly through interpretation.

-Two people can survive the same event.

-One says, “We were lucky.”

-The other says, “I have to change.”

-The event is identical.

-The future is not.

-Vincent's response is almost the opposite.
-He moves through the film as though consequences are temporary inconveniences.
-Problems happen; then somebody clever cleans them up.

-For a while that worldview works.

-Until it does not.

-I also liked how objects acquire strange importance.

-A briefcase.

-A watch.

-A wallet.

-A syringe.

-None of them are inherently meaningful.
-The characters make them meaningful through desire, memory, fear, or obligation.

-That seems to be how life works too.

-We attach enormous stories to ordinary objects, then forget that somebody else may see only the object.

-When the film ended, it was very late.

-I immediately wanted to watch the beginning again.

-Not because I had failed to understand the plot.

-Because the beginning was no longer the beginning.

-The film had changed it by showing me what came before and after.
+I watched *Pulp Fiction* on a night when I was too tired for a complicated film.

+This was bad planning.

+A friend had given me the DVD and said only, “Watch it.”
+I began without knowing the structure.
+Half an hour later, I was convinced either I had missed something or the movie had.

+Then I realized the confusion was part of the entertainment.

+The film does not arrange events in the order they happened.
+Once I stopped demanding that courtesy, another question became more interesting than “what happens next?”

+Why am I seeing this now?

+That question changed the way I watched stories.

+Chronology gives events sequence.
+Editing gives them meaning.

+A character can die and later walk into a room alive without resurrection, simply because the storyteller has moved us to an earlier point.
+The knowledge of the death follows us backward, changing every ordinary gesture the character makes.

+The event is the same.

+Our position is different.

+The dialogue surprised me even more.
+Criminals are expected to discuss crime.
+The people in *Pulp Fiction* discuss hamburgers, foot massages, television pilots, coffee and names, then commit acts of terrible violence and return to conversation.

+The effect is unsettling because villains usually help us by behaving like villains.

+These people behave like people.

+Jules became the character I carried away from the film.
+Bullets miss him and Vincent, and the two men experience the same physical event.
+Vincent calls it luck.
+Jules decides it is a message.

+Whether a miracle objectively occurred is almost irrelevant.

+Interpretation creates the consequence.

+Two people can survive the same accident.
+One continues exactly as before.
+The other changes careers, relationships, religion, habits or direction.

+The event does not contain the future.

+The meaning assigned to it helps produce the future.

+Years later I had a minor car accident.
+Nobody was hurt, the damage was repairable, and objectively the event was not important.
+Still, for several weeks I drove differently.
+A friend who heard the story said, “You were lucky.”

+He was right.

+I also understood Jules.

+Objects acquire unusual gravity in the film: a watch, a briefcase, a wallet.
+None has meaning by itself.
+People attach memory, danger, honor or desire to them.

+We do this constantly.

+An old ticket is paper to everyone except the person who kept it.

+When the film ended that first night, I immediately replayed the opening.

+Nothing in the scene had changed.

+But it was no longer the beginning.

+The movie had rearranged my understanding without altering a frame.

 That was the trick I admired most.

-Nothing on the screen had changed.

-Only my position in the story had.